-- 6,200 Diphtheria patients (suspected) in Rohingya, 38 death, 62 local patients identified [Ukhia Sadar Hospital] - Water for household works polluted (60% people depend on surface water) [FGD] - Community Clinics are crowded by FDMN (65%) [Register] - 15% villagers near camps yet to vaccinated [FGD] - Patients in Ukhia Health Complex:
+- 6,200 Diphtheria patients (suspected) in Rohingya, 38 death, 62 local patients identified [Ukhia Sadar Hospital]. - Water for household works polluted (60% people depend on surface water) [FGD]. - Community Clinics are crowded by FDMN (65%) [Register]. - 15% villagers near camps yet to vaccinated [FGD]. - Changed pattern is shown in the chart above, how the space for local community is shrunk in the Ukhia Health Complex for the health services.